 Computer Science Faculty

-Mr. Chase is Gould Academy’s Director of Technology and Chair of the Computer Science Department.
-He came to Gould with over a decade’s experience in software engineering, systems integration, and project management.
-His enthusiasm for technology extends into the classroom where he teaches computer science classes.
+Mr. Chase is Gould Academy’s director of technology.
+He came to Gould with more than a decade of experience in software engineering, systems integration, and project management.
+His enthusiasm for technology extends into the classroom, where he teaches computer science classes.
 Mr. Chase lives on campus with his wife, Darcy, and daughters Isabel ’20 and Allison.